tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 saving throw.

 TIAMAT'S BARGAIN
-Prerequisite: 9th leve~ Dragon Patron (Any Chromatic) When you use your Breath of the Wynn feature, you can choose to use the breath weapon and damage type of any of the chromatic dragons from the list, instead of using the entry for your patron.
+Prerequisite: 9th level; Dragon Patron (Any Chromatic)

+When you use your Breath of the Wynn feature, you can choose to use the breath weapon and damage type of any of the chromatic dragons from the list, instead of using the entry for your patron.
 When you finish a long rest, you can choose to change the damage type that your Draconic Essence feature grants resistance to.
 Choose one from acid, cold, fire, lightning, or poison damage.

 FIERY BREATH
-Prerequisite: 12th levd burning hands known as a warlock spell When you cast burning hands, you can do so as a bonus action, requiring only verbal components.
+Prerequisite: 12th level; burning hands known as a warlock spell

+When you cast burning hands, you can do so as a bonus action, requiring only verbal components.
 Once you do, you can't do so again until you finish a long rest.

 OPEN THE GATE BELOW
-Prerequisite: 12th levei Any Water-themed Patron or Hydromancer feat You can expend a warlock spell slot to cast the new dark lagoon spelL requiring only somatic components.
+Prerequisite: 12th level; Any Water-themed Patron or Hydromancer feat

+You can expend a warlock spell slot to cast the new dark lagoon spelL requiring only somatic components.
 Once you do so, you can't do so again until you finish a long rest.

 TENTACLE GROWTH
-Prerequisite: 12th levei Fathomless Patron or Great Old One Patron You have an additional extremely flexible arm (a tentacle) that has reach 10 feet.
+Prerequisite: 12th level; Fathomless Patron or Great Old One Patron

+You have an additional extremely flexible arm (a tentacle) that has reach 10 feet.
 Melee weapons wielded using this arm and no other arms have an additional 5 feet of reach, but the arm cannot wear shields.
 You also have advantage on ability checks made to grapple using this arm.
 If the arm is cut off or destroyed, it regrows with no apparent damage when you finish a long rest.
 You can take this invocation multiple times.

-GIFT OF THE 'TREANTS
+GIFT OF THE TREANTS
-Prerequisite: 15th levei Archfey Patron or any Plant-themed Patron You can expend the 8th-level use of your Mystic Arcanum to cast the new animate tree spell
+Prerequisite: 15th levei Archfey Patron or any Plant-themed Patron

+You can expend the 8th-level use of your Mystic Arcanum to cast the new animate tree spell

 HELLISH BLOOD
-Prerequisite: 15th levei Fiend Patron or Pyromancer Feat You are constantly affected by a lesser form of fire shield (warm option) that deals only ld6 damage.
+Prerequisite: 15th levei Fiend Patron or Pyromancer Feat

+You are constantly affected by a lesser form of fire shield (warm option) that deals only ld6 damage.
 You can also expend a warlock spell slot to cast fire shield (as warm